 This type of scenario is more similar to the process of sealing and destroying California adult criminal arrest records.

 The process of sealing your California juvenile records under Welfare and Institutions Code 781 takes, on average, eight to ten months.
-You file your petition in the California juvenile court in the county in which you were most recently convicted.
+You file your petition in the county where the juvenile proceedings took place.

 Most likely, you won’t even need to go to court yourself.
 In most cases, your California criminal defense attorney can appear on your behalf.
 However, the judge may decide to interview you in person.